Skip to content

 }

-The Python integrator uses snake_case for the same fields (app_url, api_token, access_token_cookie, etc.).
+The Python integrator uses snake_case for the same fields (app_url, api_token, require_auth, skip_paths, disable_proxy, sdk_options).

 Picking the right one